Q: Is there something your town/city is famous for, or something interesting or unique about it?

 A: Throughout the Fellowship, I was very responsible for the tasks assigned to me and delivered them in a timely fashion.
 I brought a sense of responsibility and proper time management to the team.

 Q: What do you hope will be the impact of the work that you did?
 What do you hope this will achieve?

 A: It will improve the citizen to government relationship and create more awareness about what initiatives and projects the government is working on.

 Q: What is one civic/social problem in your community/hometown that you think needs to be solved urgently?

 A: One problem that I would want to solve is unemployment.
-I would like to work on a project that generates more employment opportunities and equips people with the right skillset.
+I want to work on a project that generates more employment opportunities and equips people with the right skillset.

 A: One of my favorite shows is Crime Patrol.
-I enjoy watching Crime Patrol because it is based on real-life stories.
+I enjoy watching Crime Patrol because it’s based on real-life stories.